iceekey/kex/README.md

 # Kex

-Kex is a tiny library for state managenent for JavaScript/TypeScript projects.
+Kex is a tiny library for state managenent in JavaScript/TypeScript projects.

 ## Installation is simple and plain